 You can even make glazed salmon by mixing unused salmon marinade with a little brown sugar or honey (4:1 ratio).
 Brush it over the grilled fish before serving for a sweet, tropical flavor.

 Really, no matter what your favorite cooking method is, this salmon marinade is the best.

 If you want to make this salmon marinade like a sauce-boss, then here are some culinary proficiencies I recommend brushing up on.

 - How To Marinate.
 This explains what is necessary for making your salmon tender as well flavorful.

 - How To Buy & Store Citrus.
 I hate wasting money on produce that goes bad.
 Find out what to look for at the store and how to keep it fresh once it’s home.

 - Basic Guide To Citrus Juicers.
 Get the most out of your citrus by finding the best juicer for you!

 - How To Purée.
 For using fresh pineapple in the marinade.

-All-Purpose Pineapple and Citrus Marinade
+Pineapple and Citrus Salmon Marinade Recipe

 If you can, I highly recommend using fresh pineapple instead of juice for this recipe.
 All you need to do is purée the fruit in a blender or food processor before adding it.
 The fresh fruit will give a much brighter and fresher flavor than store-bought juice (especially if it’s frozen or concentrate).